mesa-summer-school-2023/mesa-school-bugnet/docs/maxilab.rst

 where :math:`N` is the Brunt-V\"ais\"al\"a frequency, :math:`\rho` is the density, and :math:`r` is the radial coordinate.

-The denominator in the integral relates to the asymptotic period spacing of modes with spherical degree $\ell = 1$ as follows,
+The denominator in the integral relates to the asymptotic period spacing of modes with spherical degree :math:`ell = 1` as follows,

 .. math::